stac-utils/pystac-client/docs/usage.rst

     ...     datetime=['2019-01-01T00:00:00Z', '2019-01-02T00:00:00Z'],
     ... )

-Instances of :class:`~pystac_client.ItemSearch` a handful of methods for getting matching items.
+Instances of :class:`~pystac_client.ItemSearch` have a handful of methods for getting matching items into Python objects.
 The method to use depends on how many of the matches you want to consume (a single item at a time, a page at a time, or everything) and whether you want "raw" Python dictionaries representing the items, or proper ``pystac`` objects.

 * :meth:`ItemCollection.items()` returns an iterator over individual items, each being a :class:`pystac.Item`.